Too much choice can be paralyzing. For this reason you may appreciate knowing how to choose a WordPress theme the easy way.

 When looking at themes in the WordPress Directory it’s easy to find the information you need.

-In the screenshot below of the ‘Twenty Seventeen’ theme, you can see that it was last updated this month.
-Perfect.
+In the screenshot below of the ‘Twenty Seventeen’ theme, you can see that at the point of taking the screenshot it was last updated in April 2018.
+Go and search for he same theme now and see whether it has been updated more recently.

 4. Is the theme popular?